AyrA/YtStream/README.md

 This type of application is normally run behind a reverse proxy.
 There is nothing that makes it inherently unsafe to directly run it on port 80 or 443 though.

-Apache and Nginx are popular web servers that support reverse proxying.
+Apache and Nginx are popular web servers that support reverse proxying on Linux.
-Apache also runs on Windows.
+Apache also runs on Windows, but IIS may be preferred there.

 ## Initial configuration